-Installing the Builder on a Linux machine (Offline version)
+Installing the Builder (Offline version)

 It is not necessary to install the ExpressCluster X Builder (offline version) to the server where configure a cluster.
 Install it only when modifying the cluster configuration data on a PC excluding the servers that configure a cluster.